This command-line tool starts, stops, or enables

 Page fault

 Of these, the first four are enabled by default.
+The last four are

-generate a significant amount of extra load
+not enabled, as this would generate a significant amount of extra

-(resource utilization), which is best to avoid.
+load (resource utilization), which is best to avoid.

 -nf n